 The TOURIST ACTIVITIES word message shall be a white legend and border on a blue background.
-If used, it shall be placed above and in addition to the panels.
+It shall be placed above and in addition to the panels.

-The General Service sign symbols (see Section 2D.45) and the symbols for recreational and cultural interest area signs (see Chapter 2H) may be used.
+The General Service sign symbols (see Section 2D.44) and the symbols for recreational and cultural interest area signs (see Chapter 2H) may be used.